-The least important is time of the day.
-Meaning, if you worry to do yoga either morning or evening is not relevant as much as just doing it.
+The least important is the time of the day.
+This means if you worry to do yoga either morning or evening is not relevant as just doing it.

 Doing yoga once a week comes with huge benefits, especially if it’s done consistently.
 Of course, many studies have shown that for weight loss or flexibility, doing yoga more often has better results.